IMAmuseum/contentful-better-slugs-app/README.md

 ## Learn More

-This project was bootstrapped with [Create Contentful App](https://github.com/contentful/create-contentful-app), but using pnpm as package manager.
+This project was bootstrapped with [Create Contentful App](https://github.com/contentful/create-contentful-app), but using npm as package manager.

 ## Copyright and license